Shopify/quilt/packages/react-i18n/README.md

 i18n.translate('MyComponent.searchResult', {count: searchResults});
 ```

 As noted above, this functionality depends on the `Intl.PluralRules` global.
-If this does not exist [for your environment](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/PluralRules#Browser_compatibility), we recommend including the [`intl-pluralrules`](https://yarnpkg.com/en/package/intl-pluralrules) polyfill.
+If this does not exist [for your environment](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/PluralRules#Browser_compatibility), we recommend including the [`intl-pluralrules`](https://yarnpkg.com/en/package/intl-pluralrules) polyfill or included `import '@shopify/polyfills/intl';` from [`@shopify/polyfills`](https://github.com/Shopify/quilt/tree/master/packages/polyfills).
 We also recommend to have the `{count}` variable in all of your keys as some languages can use the key `"one"` when the count is `zero` for example.
 See MDN docs on [Localization and Plurals](https://developer.mozilla.org/en-US/docs/Mozilla/Localization/Localization_and_Plurals).

 By default, `{count}` will be automatically formatted as a number.
 If you want to format the variable differently, you can simply pass it in another variable.